Dean Poll: The Long Island years

 In 1980, Dean Poll and his brothers, Gillis and George, recreated Pappas Restaurant in Williston Park, renaming it Riverbay Seafood Bar & Grill in 1989.
 In 1986, they opened Bryant & Cooper Steak House and butcher shop in Roslyn.
 By 1997, The New York Times called Bryant & Cooper “arguably the best steakhouse on Long Island” and Riverbay, “Nassau-Suffolk's No. 1 seafood restaurant.”

 Entering Manhattan market

-Interested in expanding into Manhattan, Dean Poll dissolved his partnership with his brothers in 1998-1999.
+Interested in expanding into Manhattan, Dean Poll dissolved his partnership with his brothers in 1998–1999.
 Dividing the assets, he retained ownership of Riverbay, while setting his sights on the Central Park Boathouse, a city-owned concession that was requesting proposals.

 Central Park Boathouse

 In June 2000, New York City's Department of Parks and Recreation awarded Dean Poll the concession for the Loeb Boathouse property, one of only two restaurants in Manhattan's Central Park.
 It consists of a lakeside fine dining restaurant, a fast casual café and an event space.

 In 2016, the city renewed the Boathouse's 15-year lease.

-The Loeb Boathouse will shut its doors on Oct.
+The Loeb Boathouse shut its doors on Oct.
 16, 2022.
 Poll, cited “rising labor and costs of goods,” according to a notice filed in July.

-All of the Boathouse’s 163 employees will be out of work after it shutters, said Poll, who has managed the restaurant since 2000.